-The Bishop's Office conducts background checks through Oxford Document on all incoming clergy and rechecks every five years.
+The Bishop's Office conducts background checks through Oxford Document on all clergy and rechecks every five years.
 This is in addition to any background checks that may have previously been completed by another diocese and/or seminary.
-The initial background check, for all clergy new to the diocese, including those seeking licensing, consists of a 15-year check of references and public records (driver, credit, and criminal).
-Subsequent background checks, every 5 years, will recheck public records only.
-If clergy leave the Diocese to serve elsewhere, a complete 15-year background check will be conducted if they return to the Diocese to serve in any capacity.
+The initial background check, for all clergy including those seeking licensing, consists of a 15-year check of references and public records (driver, credit, and criminal).
+Subsequent background rechecks, every 5 years, will recheck public records only.
+If clergy leave the Diocese to serve elsewhere, a complete 15-year background check will be conducted if they return to the Diocese after five years to serve in any capacity.